sol-lang/sol/README.md

 sol
 ===

+__This is the branch for implementing the ability to make variables immutable__

 Sol a scripting language (whose name is subject to change) that aims to take the best of Lua and Python, and look a little bit like Javascript in the process :) .
 Sol's most outstanding features include:

 * A rather lightweight, [mostly] re-entrant, multi-user runtime that is in the process of being optimized and made cross-platform.